Search The Help Center

-Open Enrollment is the only time of year you are allowed to make enrollment changes unless you experience a qualifying life event such as marriage, divorce, birth or placement of a child, losing or gaining eligibility for other coverage, etc.
+Open Enrollment is the only time of year you are allowed to make enrollment changes.
+Some exceptions or “qualifying events” allow benefit election changes to be made mid-year.
+These are are marriage, divorce, birth or placement of a child, losing or gaining eligibility for other coverage, etc.

 During Open Enrollment, you should consider the benefits you have today and ask yourself if they will serve you and your loved ones well in the coming plan year.

 Payroll Deduction Timing for Benefit Enrollment Adjustment and the Target Enrollment Deadline

 Benefit deductions are collected a month in advance so 100% of the premium is available to pay out to the associated carrier or vendor on the first of the month of coverage.

 Both Mary and Mike are notified of their (5/1 – 6/30) open enrollment period in May for benefit changes that will take effect July 1.

 Mary completes her open enrollment elections on May 23rd for a July 1st effective date.